Workers at a hospital in Munster, Indiana breathed a sigh of relief on Tuesday after they tested negative for the MERS virus.

-USA Today noted that on Monday, the CDC was working with Florida health officials to investigate a second reported case in Orlando.
+USA Today noted that on Monday, CDC was working with Florida health officials to investigate a second reported case in Orlando.

 The CDC said that the virus source may have come from a camel and now can be spread between humans who have had close contact.
 Some of the symptoms include fever, kidney failure, pneumonia and shortness of breath.

 There is no known cure for the MERS virus.